Peterhague/CI-_MS2_Minesweeper/README.md

 </details>

 <h4>User stories covered by this feature:</h4>
-<p>User story 8: as a player, I want to be able to contact the developers with my ideas and to engage with them on social media.</p>
+<p>User story 8: as a player, I want to be able to contact the developers with my ideas, and receive confirmation that my
+    contact has been received, and to engage with them on social media.</p>
 <p>User story 14: as a site owner, I want players to understand what kind of games my website offers and to encourage them to try them.</p>
 <p>User story 16, as a site owner, I want players to feel at home on the website and to be happy spending time there.</p>